How to Use Global Colors

 Global Colors allow you to create a dynamic color palette for your entire website.

 The power of Global Colors come from the binding of colors across your different webpages.
-You can tweak your global color palette and your entire site will adjust!
+You can tweak your Global Color Palette and your entire site will adjust!

-Accessing the Global Colors
+Accessing Stackable’s Global Colors

 Adding a Global Color